genzo1977/deploy-azure-spot-vm-nginx-terraform/README.md

 2. Run `terraform plan` to see what you are about to apply
 3. Run `terraform apply` to apply the infrastructure.
 4. Run `terraform output private_key` if you want to connect to the server via ssh
+5. Clean up once you are done - `terraform destroy`

 ### Test
 Get the VM public IP address and enter it in the address bar of the browser as `http://<IP_ADDRESS>`